-SEO strategy is a phenomenal resource for marketers but oftentimes they’re quick to single it out as a traffic source and neglect entirely it’s resourcefulness as a revenue-building tool.
-Yes, your SEO strategy should be utilized as a lead source for generating traffic (i.e. the awareness stage of the marketing funnel) but then it should also be used for gaining and converting prospects (i.e. the interest and decision stages) by mapping your keyword content to the user’s experience and intent.
+SEO strategy is a phenomenal resource for marketers and their marketing teams but oftentimes they’re quick to single it out as a traffic source and neglect entirely its resourcefulness as a revenue-building tool.
+Yes, your SEO strategy should be utilized as a lead source for generating traffic (i.e. the awareness stage of the marketing funnel) but then it should also be used for gaining and converting prospects and new customers (i.e. the interest and decision stages) by mapping your keyword content to the user’s experience and intent.

 When companies start their SEO Strategy programs, this is the typical thought process they follow: